Innocent (Mike Oldfield song)

 "Innocent" is a single by British musician Mike Oldfield, released in 1989.
 It is from the album Earth Moving and features vocals from Anita Hegerland.

 Inspiration

-According to an interview Mike Oldfield and Anita Hegerland gave in the TV-program Good Morning Britain, the song was inspired by their young daughter Greta; who also appears in the music video.
-In the program Oldfield and Hegerland gave an acoustic version of the song, Hegerland singing and Oldfield playing the guitar.
+According to an interview Mike Oldfield and Anita Hegerland gave in the TV-programme Good Morning Britain, the song was inspired by their young daughter Greta; who also appears in the music video.
+In the programme Oldfield and Hegerland gave an acoustic version of the song, Hegerland singing and Oldfield playing the guitar.

 Music videos

 The music video features an Atari ST computer, a Korg M1 synthesiser and a Fender Stratocaster guitar and is available on the Elements – The Best of Mike Oldfield video.
 There is also a second part animated part live action video in existence.